JiayiGuo821/product-image-retrieval/README.md

 cd product-image-retrieval/
 ```

-Or if you are the TA, just unzip our submitted zip file and run
+or if you are the TA, just unzip our submitted zip file and run
 ```
 cd code/
 ```